Could your bread, rice, crackers and pasta have too much starch and not enough fiber?

 Preference May Differ From Requirement

-With your coffee shop breakfast or deli sandwich, you are asked, “White, wheat, or rye?”
+With your coffee shop breakfast or deli sandwich, a server asks, “White, wheat, or rye?”
 You need carbohydrates for energy.
-The three type of carbohydrates are sugar, starch, and fiber.
+The three types of carbohydrates are sugar, starch, and fiber.
 So your bread choice is a carb.
 Types of sugar, the simplest form of carb, include fruit sugar (fructose), table sugar (sucrose), and milk sugar (lactose).

-Most carbohydrates are converted into glucose before entering the bloodstream.
+Most carbohydrates convert into glucose before entering the bloodstream.
 This is used to produce a fuel molecule called adenosine triphosphate (ATP).
-A limited amount of excess glucose can be stored as glycogen primarily in the liver and muscle.
-When muscles reach their limit of glycogen, carbohydrates are converted into triglyceride molecules and stored as fat.
+Your body stores a small amount of excess glucose as glycogen primarily in the liver and muscle.
+When muscles reach their limit of glycogen, carbohydrates convert into triglyceride molecules and stored as fat.

 Eliminating all carbs is not the solution to fat accumulation.
-Remember, carbohydrates are required for energy.
+Remember, you need carbohydrates for energy.
 Three ways to reduce fat are, one: slow the conversion to glucose with high-fiber foods, two: consume appropriate portions of carbohydrates, three: use the energy fuel by exercising.